Politics of Belgium: Trade unions

-The Belgian Socialist Confederation of labour (FGTB/ABVV).
-The FGTB/ABVV derives from the Socialist Trade Union Movement, established in the late 19th century in Walloon industrial areas, Brussels, and urban areas of Flanders.
-Today the FGTB/ABVV is the leading union in the provinces of Hainaut, Namur, and Liège and matches the CSC/ACV in Brussels.
-The FGTB/ABVV is led by President Michel Nollet.
+The Belgian Socialist Confederation of labour (FGTB/ABVV) derives from the socialist trade union movement, established in the late 19th century in Walloon industrial areas, Brussels, and urban areas of Flanders.

 Linguistic division

 Belgium is a country in which language is a major political issue.
 In the 19th and early 20th century, Flemings did not enjoy the same rights as French-speakers, both de facto and de jure.
 When the country was founded in 1830 under a census voting system, only around 1% of the adult population could vote: nobility, haute-bourgeoisie and higher clerics, all of them French-speaking.
 A Flemish movement fought peacefully to gain equal rights, obtaining most of these.
 Minor issues exist also between German- and French-speakers.

 In the 3rd century AD, Germanic Franks migrated into what is now Belgium.
 The less populated northern areas became Germanic, while in the southern part, where the Roman presence had been much stronger, Latin persisted despite the migrations of the Franks.
 This linguistic frontier has more or less endured.

 The Industrial Revolution of the late 18th and the 19th century further accentuated the north–south division.
 Francophone Wallonia became an early industrial boom area, affluent and politically dominant.
 Dutch-speaking Flanders remained agricultural and was economically and politically outdistanced by Wallonia and the capital.
 The elite during the 19th century and the first half of the 20th century spoke French, even in the Dutch-speaking area.
 In the 20th century, and particularly after the Second World War, Flanders saw an economic flowering while Wallonia became economically stagnant.
 As Flemings became more educated and more well off, and sought a fair and equal share of political power, tensions between the two communities rose.

 Linguistic demonstrations in the early 1960s led in 1962 to the establishment of a formal linguistic border and elaborate rules were made to protect minorities in linguistically mixed border areas.
 In 1970, the Constitution was amended.
 Flemish and francophone cultural councils were established with authority in matters relating to language and culture for the two language groups.